Stralsund Citymarina

 Navigation

-The approach is possible by day and night via the well buoyed and lit Strelasund fairway.
-The Ziegelgraben bridge, located in the south of the seaport, is open at fixed times.
-North and south of the Ziegelgraben bridge there are 5 dolphins each as waiting berths.
-The passage between the middle and east pier from buoy 54 with 180° is recommended for pleasure boats coming from the north.
+The approach is possible day and night via the well buoyed and lighted Strelasund fairway.
+The Ziegelgrabenbrücke bridge in the south of the seaport is open at fixed times.
+There are 5 dolphins each to the north and south of the Ziegelgrabenbrücke as waiting berths.
+Pleasure craft coming from the north are recommended to pass between the central and eastern jetties from buoy 54 at 180°.

 Berths

-In the Citymarina Stralsund (north pier) at floating pontoons or directly at the pier in the pack.
-The water depths are 1.3 - 3.5m.
+In the Citymarina Stralsund (Nordmole) on floating jetties or directly on the pier in the packet.
+The water depths are 1.3 - 3.5 m.

 Surroundings

-The old Hanseatic city has a great many sights to offer, including the German Oceanographic Museum, the Ozeaneum and the House of the Mariner's Company.
+The supply options in the city itself are good and the old Hanseatic city has many sights to offer, including the German Maritime Museum, the Ozeaneum and the House of the Maritime Company.

 Fuel can be found in front of the bascule bridge of the transverse canal.